The environment is the cornerstone upon which Sun Peaks exists.

 Printing on eco-friendly paper saved 25 trees, 17 million BTUs of energy, generated 8,936 gallons less waste water, and 1,479 fewer pounds of solid waste.

-- 100% office paper recycling at Sun Peaks Resort Corporation and Tourism Sun Peaks.
+- 100% office paper recycling at Sun Peaks Resort LLP and Tourism Sun Peaks.

 - 100% recycling of all e-waste including computers, monitors, mobile phones, printers, and fax machines.
-This is made possible through the efforts of the Stop Computer Land Fill Society, based out of Vernon, BC.
+This is made possible through the efforts of Encorp, operating throughout British Columbia.

 Here are some ways to help minimize your environmental impact at the office.